Physical Therapy for the TMJ

 minutes

 Experiencing jaw pain, clicking sounds, or difficulty opening and closing your mouth?
-These symptoms may be linked to Temporomandibular Joint (TMJ) disorders.
-Physical therapy offers effective treatments to alleviate these issues and restore normal function.
+These are common signs of TMJ dysfunction, also known as temporomandibular disorder (TMD).
+Physical therapy offers safe, effective, and drug-free treatments to relieve TMJ pain and restore comfortable jaw movement.

 The TMJ connects your jawbone to your skull, facilitating movements like talking, chewing, and yawning.
 Dysfunction in this joint, known as Temporomandibular Disorder (TMD), can lead to various symptoms, including: